flux661/AR_ShootingGame/README.md

 - Pause Menu with options to resume game, restart game or transition back to main menu.
 - Game built for Android API level 24 and above.

-##AR Components Used:

-- **AR Session:** AR session controls the lifecycle of an AR experience by enabling or disabling AR on the target platform
-- **AR Session Origin:** The purpose of the AR Session Origin is to transform trackable features, such as planar surfaces and feature points, into their final position, orientation, and scale in the Unity Scene.
-It also has AR cam which is the device cam.
-- **AR Raycast Manager:** also known as hit testing ray casting allows you to determine where a ray intersect with a trackable like a plane or a point closed.

  ```